A big thanks to all of our recent donors!

 The Citrus County Education Foundation is a 501 (c)(3) non- profit corporation created in 1988 to support public education in Citrus County, prekindergarten through twelfth grade.
 CCEF funds a variety of programs including First Library which provides young, at-risk students from low income families with books to take home and call their own.
 Grants are provided to classroom teachers to develop innovative and creative learning.
 Golden Citrus Scholar Awards recognize top graduating seniors with scholarships each year in eight academic categories.
-Black Diamond Foundation has provided $27,000 of funding over the past two years.
+Black Diamond Foundation has provided $47,000 of funding over the past three years.
 Visit the Citrus County Education Foundation web site.

 Take Stock in Children is a state-wide non-profit organization founded in the early 1990s to lower high school dropout rates.
 In Citrus County, the organization seeks to break the cycle of poverty for low-income, academically qualified students by providing opportunities for a post-secondary education.
 The program provides a one-on-one mentor for children eighth grade and higher for guidance and encouragement and provides full college scholarships for the successful student.
-In 2018, Black Diamond Foundation provided $10,000 of funding to Take Stock in Children of Citrus County.
+In 2023, Black Diamond Foundation provided $9,200 of funding to Take Stock in Children of Citrus County.
 See the web site.

 The Boys and Girls Clubs provide a positive bridge between the end of the school day and the parent’s arrival home.
 Located in Homosassa, Beverly Hills and Inverness, the three Citrus County sites provide after school and summer programs to more than 120 children per day - ages 6 to 18.
 Their goal is to expand to 250 children served per day.
 The clubs’ development programs focus on education and career development, character and leadership development, the arts, health and life skills, and fitness and recreation.
-Black Diamond Foundation provided a $10,000 grant to BGCCC in 2019.
+Black Diamond Foundation provided a $15,000 grant to BGCCC in 2023.
 Click for their web site.

 Black Diamond Foundation, Inc. - All Rights Reserved.